-For this reason I think every climber should have a touching in such a way as in the now and then to refresh their chalk clogged minds of the rudiments of the sport and avoid at all costs a senseless climbing accident.
+For this reason I think every climber should have a touching in such climbing manual of some sort that they can refer too every now and then to refresh their chalk clogged minds of the rudiments of the sport and avoid at all costs a senseless climbing accident.
 There are a number of good references out there for this purpose.
-The one that always comes to my chalkhole is How to Climb Rock, 1st, 2nd or 3rd edition, by John Long.
-With that said, that's all I want to say about that.
+The one that always comes to my chalkhole is How to Climb Rock, Ist, 2nd or 3rd edition, by John Long.
+With that said, that's all I want to say about there.
+After a petalogical references or the other.
+After a petalogical references or the other.

 When we go rock climbing on any given day there is one thing for certain we are going to do: belay or rappel.
 Rappelling is dangerous.
 Probably more so than the actual climbing where the ropes and equipments are there in place in case of a fall.
 When rappelling you are relying completely on the integrity of the entire system from anchor to knot.
 (LOL) All that leapin and hopin jazz you see in the movies with the FBI crashing through windows on rappel or bounding out of helicopters are best left on the big screen.
 Which brings me to the belay devices.

 There is always the better mousetrap out there.
 I have been in search of the perfect belay device for so long that at one point I thought I had every belaying device that was on the market at the time.
-Until most recently, I had not given into the uncontrollable temptation of buying yet another better belay device(reverso).
+Until most recently, I had not given into the uncontrollable temptation of buying yet another better belay device (reverso).
 There are some new pieces out there but alas I have my wife to control temptation.
-So I'll show you what I have used, what Andy Kirkpatrick [3] from www.timeoutdoors.com has to say and then maybe a blurb from the manufacturer about their product so you can decide what you like.
+So I'll show you what I have used, what Andy Kirkpatrick [] from www.timeoutdoors.com has to say and then maybe a blurb from the manufacturer about their product so you can decide what you like.